68593018/shameplant/English/Ielts/Writing/Essay/README.md

 - Answer

 Alternative medicine is not new.
 It is accepted that it pre-dates conventional medicine and it is still used by many people all over the world.
-I am unconvinced that it is dangerous, and feel that both alternative and convintional medicine can be useful
+I am unconvinced that it is dangerous, and feel that both alternative and convintional medicine can be useful.

+There are several reasons why the conventional medical community is often dismissive of alternatives.
+Firstly, there has been little scientific research into such medicine, so there is a scarcity of evidence to support the claims of their supporters.
+Furthermore, people